School of Nursing, Psychotherapy and Community Health

 I completed my degree and my masters in nursing at the RCSI in 2000 and 2002, respectively.
 In 2001 I moved into nurse education, working as a Nurse Tutor in the School of Nursing at Beaumont Hospital, Dublin.
 In 2002, with the transfer of nurse education in Ireland from hospital-based Schools of Nursing into the Higher Education Institutes, I moved into the School of Nursing and Human Sciences at DCU, to my current role.
 In 2007 I completed a Post Graduate Diploma in Third Level Learning and Teaching at Dublin Institute of Technology.

-I am a registered PhD candidate.
-My PhD study is an exploration of the knowledge, understanding and utilisation levels of Evidence Based Practice among nurses and midwives working in the Irish healthcare system.
+My PhD, which I completed in 2020, explored the knowledge, understanding and implementation levels of Evidence Based Practice among nurses and midwives working in the Irish healthcare system.
 My research interests lie in evidence-based practice, teaching evidence-based practice, and fostering the integration of evidence-based practice in the healthcare setting.
 In 2006 I completed an Evidence-Based Practice Mentorship Immersion programme at Arizona State University, and more recently I completed a Teaching Evidence-Based Practice course at the Centre of Evidence-Based Medicine in 2018.